krb0073/analysis/README.md

 as done by Dr. Joe Baker
 #regression
 the Lmax linear regression code that i have done.
 Needs to to be looked at
+#gather_data_regression
+all the code that I use to gather the linear regression stuff